ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Issues

-- By adding `spring-native` and `spring-cloud-schema-registry-client` dependencies, the default response of the controller endpoints are in `XML` format.
+- By adding `spring-native` and `spring-cloud-schema-registry-client` dependencies, the default response of the controller endpoints are in `XML` format, [issue #763](https://github.com/spring-projects-experimental/spring-native/issues/763).
+The workaround for now is setting MediaType `JSON` in `RequestMapping` annotation.
+However, error responses like `Bad Request` are still returned in `XML` format.

 - After building successfully the `user-service` docker native image, the following exception is thrown at runtime.
 It's related to `Zipkin`
   ```